RazviOverflow/razvioverflow.github.io/_247ctf/hidden-flag-function-parameters.md

 The logic behind the previous scheme is: in the left side of the image you can see the stack's composition when `chall` is about to finish (calling `ret`).
 In order to reach `flag` we must overwrite `chall`'s return address.
 We must write 0x84 padding bytes to reach `ebp-0x4`, write `ebx`'s expected value (remember we are working with 32-bit little endian), another 0x4 bytes of padding to reach the return address and, finally, the address of `flag`.
 We must continue writing data into memory so we accordingly set the parameters of `flag`.
 And here is where is most useful the drawing of the stack from `flag`'s perspective (right side of the image).

 Please be aware of the cell separation that exists between `ebp` and `flag`'s first argument (even though this memory cell corresponds to what would have been `flag`'s return address, we couldn't care less about it at this point).
-This is how `flag` expects the stack to be set-up and we must respect it.
+This is how `flag` expects the stack to be set-up and we must comply with it.
 This cell separation must be considered when overflowing `chall`'s buffer.

 After all this reasoning, the script that I used and successfully exploits the binary is the following one. __BEAR IN MIND__ you can test your exploit locally by creating a spurious _flag.txt_.